 And Coleman urges brides to stick with bridesmaid dress companies, even if they’re going the more affordable route.
 “Even at a lower price-point, we at Azazie still specialize in custom-made dresses and understand the dying and matching process.
 Fast fashion companies are entering the bridal space, but they may not be equipped with the process to deal with matching across dye lots.”

-And of course you can nix the issue all together with a mix-and-match bridal party!
+And of course, you can nix the issue altogether with a mix-and-match bridal party!
 “We are a big fan of this look, and we cater to it by creating styles, fabrics, and colors that can be easily blended together to make a cohesive bridal party look, without the worry of dye lot variances,” says Diaz.
-Adds Lee, “It’s rare that we see a bride go for full-on matchy matchy these days.
+Adds Lee, “It’s rare that we see a bride go for full-on matchy-matchy these days.
 Instead, they’re opting for a mixed palette of colors and silhouettes, creating fresh color combinations and allowing bridesmaids to choose a color they find flattering!”